PlayDapp (PLA) Price Reaches $0.22 on Top Exchanges

 PlayDapp Profile

-PlayDapp launched on December 31st, 2018.
+PlayDapp’s launch date was December 31st, 2018.
 PlayDapp’s total supply is 700,000,000 tokens and its circulating supply is 577,401,393 tokens.
-PlayDapp’s official website is playdapp.io.
 The official message board for PlayDapp is medium.com/playdappgames.
 PlayDapp’s official Twitter account is @playdapp_io and its Facebook page is accessible here.
+The official website for PlayDapp is playdapp.io.

 PlayDapp Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as PlayDapp directly using US dollars.
-Investors seeking to trade PlayDapp should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase PlayDapp using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as PlayDapp directly using U.S. dollars.
+Investors seeking to trade PlayDapp should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy PlayDapp using one of the aforementioned exchanges.

 Receive News & Updates for PlayDapp Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PlayDapp and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.